New Student Information

 Student ID Card

-You must upload your photo on the ID Center website to receive an ID card.
+You must upload your photo to the ID Center website to receive an ID card.

 Photo upload requires an active UNI.
 Follow the instructions in the 'Student' section to upload your photo.